 Do you have some life changing advice for mobile enthusiasts?
 We’d like to hear your Go Lite insights!

 The explosive growth of OFS consumer tools has paved the way for widespread adoption of solutions in the enterprise.
 A recent study by ESG highlights the central role that hybrid deployment models are playing.
-It is clear that cloud- and on-premise-only implementations are too limiting, which explains the massive market response to Syncplicity StorageVaults™, a policy-based hybrid deployment option.
+It is clear that cloud- and on-premise-only implementations are too limiting, which explains the massive market response to Syncplicity by Axway StorageVaults™, a policy-based hybrid deployment option.

 Key findings from the study: